 - Offer coaching and support services

-We're always here to help, whether you're experiencing stress, struggling with addiction or simply seeking some advice.
 If you or a loved one are experiencing some of the following, please call 1-800-952-5906.
-We are ready to take your call 24 hours a day, seven days a week.
+New Directions is ready to take your call 24 hours a day, seven days a week.

 - Loss of interest/pleasure in ordinary activities